-Can I attend a protest during the coronavirus lockdown? / Coronavirus / Protest
+Can I attend a protest during the coronavirus pandemic? / Coronavirus / Protest

-Can I attend a protest during the coronavirus lockdown?
+Can I attend a protest during the Coronavirus Pandemic?

-Is the ban against certain gatherings a breach of my human rights?
+Was the restriction of certain gatherings a breach of my human rights?

-Your right to protest is protected by the European Convention on Human Rights in two ways:
+Your right to protest is protected by the European Convention on Human Rights (ECHR) in two ways:

 Article 10 protects freedom of expression.